pletzer/ngarch_apptainer/README.md

 ## Overview

 This repo contains a definition file that allows one to build an Apptainer container.
-Included are compilers, libraries and tools required to build LFRic.
+Included in the container are compilers, libraries and tools required to build LFRic.

 ## Requirements